3XMM J004232.1+411314: System properties

 The orbit of this binary system has an inclination between 60° and 80° from our line of sight, since dips are observed only in this inclination range.
 The orbital period of the system is 4.01 hours, which is the same as the amount of time between two consecutive dips.

-Like many others low-mass X-ray binaries, the luminosity of this source varies over time.
+Like many other low-mass X-ray binaries, the luminosity of this source varies over time.
 Using XMM-Newton observations of the Andromeda Galaxy, this source luminosity stays in the range 0.8–2.8×10^38 erg/s in the 0.2-12 keV photon energy band.
 To date, this is the most luminous source that shows dips in its X-ray light curves.

 The compact object of this system is a neutron star with a spin period of 3 seconds, and this is proved by the observation of a modulation with the same period in the X-ray luminosity.